jlink/how-to-specify-it/README.md

 }
 ```

-> Informally, we expect the effect of inserting `key1` `value1` into t before calling `insert(key2,value2)`, to be that they are also inserted into the result.
+> Informally, we expect the effect of inserting `key1` `value1` into `bst` before calling `insert(key2,value2)`, to be that they are also inserted into the result.
 A metamorphic property (almost) always relates two calls to the function under test: in this case, the function under test is insert, and the two calls are `bst.insert(key2, value2)` and `bst.insert(key1, value1).insert(key2, value2)`.
 The latter is constructed by modifying the argument, in this case also using insert, and the property expresses an expected relationship between the values of the two calls.
 Metamorphic testing is a fruitful source of property ideas, since if we are given O(n) operations to test, each of which can also be used as a modifier, then there are potentially O(n<sup>2</sup>) properties that we can define.
 >
 > However, the property above is not true: testing it yields: